jimken123/soda/steps_versioned_docs/version-v0.16.0/Nuix/NuixExtractEntities.md

 ---
 title: NuixExtractEntities Step | Nuix Connector Documentation
 sidebar_label: NuixExtractEntities
 description: Extract Entities from a Nuix Case..
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Nuix]
 hide_title: true
 hide_table_of_contents: true